dmcg/minutest/README.template.md

 I don't think that Minutest is ready for Android or KotlinJS or KotlinNative projects yet.
 Sorry.
 If you prove me wrong please let me know.

 You can find the latest binaries and source in a Maven-compatible format on [JCenter](https://bintray.com/dmcg/oneeyedmen-mvn/minutest).
-So you need to reference that JCenter as a repository.
+So you need to reference JCenter as a repository.

 ```groovy
 repositories {